dart-lang/site-www/src/tools/pub/cmd/pub-global.md

 ### `--no-executables`

-Optional for `dart pub global activate`.

-Globally activates the package but doesn't put any executables in `bin`.
+Use `dart pub global activate <package> --no-executables` to globally activate the specified package, but not put any executables in `bin`.
 You have to use `dart pub global run` to run any executables.

 ### `--overwrite`

-Optional for `dart pub global activate`.

-Normally, if executables from two global packages have a name collision, the preexisting executable wins.
-If you specify this flag, the new executable overwrites the previously activated executable.
+Use `dart pub global activate <package> --overwrite` to overwrite any previously activated global executables with the same name.
+If you don't specify this flag, the preexisting executable will not be replaced.

 {{site.alert.info}}
   *Problems?*